IamoBin2162/IamoBin2162.github.io/README.md

                   required     =>

 #### add, sub, etc.
-you can use these ops with var
+you can use these ops and etc. with var

     var a = 5 add 5
     var s = 5 sub 5